spacekookie/website/content/blog/095_recovering_luks.md

 Title: Recovering a destroyed LUKs container
-Category: OldBlog
+Category: Blog
 Date: 2015-11-19 11:41
-Tags: Dev Diary
+Tags: /dev/diary, data recovery, linux

 So...funny thing happened to me the other day.
 And by funny I mean not funny.
 Actually I mean quite the oposite of funny.
-I booted my computer after a normal night of sleep (after I had actually shut down my laptop after several weeks of activity) and...nothing.
+I booted my laptop after shutting it shut down for the first time after several weeks of activity and...nothing.

 I stared at my plymouth boot screen while nothing prompted me to type in my passphrase to decrypt my harddrive and the first thought through my mind was:

-> Fuck...I don't have backup.
+> Fuck...I don't have a backup.

-### How to debug
+# How to debug

 Now...not to worry, after some time I was dropped into a recovery console where I could ask very simple questions like what kernel modules were present and what Systemd had been up to.
 And at first I thought the problem was clear: `Module failed to load: vboxdrv` and other messages populated my screen – all about VirtualBox kernel modules.

 So the problem was clear.
 I had fucked up something when installing a new kernel or VirtualBox or anything else.
 So I blacklisted the modules and moved on...just...that it didn't.
 The problem persisted.
 Thinking that I had fucked something up when dealing with the GRUB config or the GRUB recovery console I got my trusty Fedora 22 live-USB out and booted off that.

-### How not to panic
+# How not to panic

-To the realise that my 256GB SSD was only 500MB full (which was rightfully detected as an `ext4` formatted volume.
-The rest of my drive was marked as `unpartitioned space`. \jawdrop.
+Looking at the partitioning on the disk I realised that my 256GB SSD was only 500MB full (which was rightfully detected as an `ext4` formatted volume.
+The rest of my drive was marked as `unpartitioned space`. 😱

 Now...here is where things get and got interesting.
 But first let's have a look at my setup.